elastic/ems-landing-page/README.md

 Fix the errors, and redeploy.

 ## HTTPS
 By default, the client will redirect HTTP protocols to HTTPS.
-This can be disabled using `yarn dev --env.httpOnly` or `yarn compile --env.httpOnly`.
+This can be disabled by setting the `httpOnly` environment variable, e.g. `httpOnly=YES yarn dev` or `httpOnly=YES yarn compile`.

 ## Continuous Integration and Deployment
 * When a PR is merged Jenkins will run `deployStaging.sh` script, which will place code into the staging bucket.